What is Personal Information?

 Occasionally, third parties may request your information, such as insurance companies or employers, however, we must receive your written permission in order to release the information.
 There are certain instances in which your information may be used or shared when consent is not required.
 A few examples are to eliminate or reduce risk of serious bodily harm; to a medical officer of health or public health authority; for the purpose of a legal proceeding or complying with a court order; to comply with external regulators:

 You have the right of access to your own personal health information with a few exceptions, such as information relating to legal proceedings or investigations.

 Storage and Destruction of Information

 Your information will be retained in a secure method.
 Paper files are either under supervision or in a secure, locked cabinet.
 Electronic information is password protected and stored on a secured server.
-As required by the Massage Therapy Act, client files will be kept for ten years from the date of the last treatment, or if the patient is less than 18 years old, 10 years from the date the patient becomes 18 years of age.
+As required by the Reflexology Association of Canada, client files will be kept for ten years from the date of the last treatment, or if the patient is less than 18 years old, 10 years from the date the patient becomes 18 years of age.